platformsh/platformsh-docs/docs/src/add-services/redis.md

 When the service reaches its memory limit, it triggers a cache cleanup.
 To customize those cache cleanups, set up an [eviction policy](#eviction-policy).

-When you use ephemeral Redis,
-make sure the cache is cleaned up regularly.
+Make sure your app doesn't rely on ephemeral Redis for persistent storage as it can cause issues.
+For example, if a container is moved during region maintenance, the `deploy` and `post_deploy` hooks can't run and the app shows errors.

-To trigger a cache cleanup every time your app starts, configure a `start` [web command](../create-apps/app-reference.md#web-commands) similar to:
+To avoid such issues, trigger a cache cleanup every time your app starts.
+To do so, configure a `start` [web command](../create-apps/app-reference.md#web-commands) similar to the following:

 ```yaml {location=".platform.app.yaml"}
 web: